 Though the park is closer to the western coast of the country, it’s still possible to visit on a day trip from Tokyo.
 This is an option many people choose with plenty of tour groups offering this back in the capital.
 Naturally, the easiest way to get there will always be to drive there yourself.
 However that isn’t an option for most people, but no need to panic as the route is quite simple.

 First, you’ll need to head to the city of Nagano just to the south of the mountain ranges.
 The most common routes are from Tokyo in the east or from the south as far as Nagoya via Matsumoto.
 There are also routes available from the north from such places as Niigata, though they tend to be more expensive and less frequent.
 Whichever direction you’re headed from, you’ll have two options:

 Taking the Train to Nagano

 If you’re planning a day trip from Tokyo, then the bullet train (Shinkansen) is your only viable option.
 Any other form of transport will be too time-consuming and would leave very little time to visit the monkeys.
 This is a very costly option as a round trip starts at a minimum of ¥12,000 for unreserved seats.
 The route would however be covered by a JR Pass.
 From the south, direct trains come from as far as Nagoya for as little as ¥5300, roughly taking 3 hours.

 This would be a slower yet much cheaper option.
-From Tokyo a 4-hour bus should cost as little as about ¥2300 for a budget bus company such as Willer Express and about ¥3700 for a 5-hour bus from Nagoya.
-Overall, I’d recommend saving yourself some money by taking the slower option and stay for at least a night.
+From Tokyo, a 4-hour bus should cost as little as about ¥2300 for a budget bus company such as Willer Express and about ¥3700 for a 5-hour bus from Nagoya.
+Overall, I’d recommend saving yourself some money by taking the slower option and staying for at least a night.
 This isn’t an experience that should be rushed.

 Step 2 – Head to Yamanouchi